Policy Manager - J-PAL South Asia

-- Evidence Synthesis and Dissemination: Draft internal reference materials and policy outreach materials summarizing evidence from J-PAL evaluations (e.g, summaries, briefs, concept notes, letters, presentations).
-Write about J-PAL’s evaluations in relevant documents with clear, accurate, and non-technical language.
-Represent J-PAL SA at policy-relevant events and in meetings with relevant stakeholders, to share and present evidence from the different J-PAL thematic sectors.
+- Evidence synthesis and dissemination: As part of setting up and managing partnerships with government stakeholders, the Policy Manager will draft collateral summarizing evidence from J-PAL evaluations (e.g., summaries, briefs, policy memos, concept notes, letters, presentations).
+This will require writing about J-PAL’s evaluations in relevant documents with clear, accurate, and non-technical language; representing J-PAL SA at policy-relevant events and in meetings with relevant stakeholders, to share and present evidence.

 - People Management: Manage and mentor P&T Associates and/ or Sr. P&T Associates, giving them support to perform better and prioritizing their learning and skill development.

 - Cross-vertical collaboration: Participate in cross-vertical collaboration opportunities such as providing systematic support to an ongoing research project, capacity building of internal staff, etc.

 - Education: Master's degree (preferably in economics, public policy, public health, or international development).
 A strong technical understanding of economics and/or evaluation is necessary to ensure that J-PAL SA’s findings are translated into general policy conclusions in a way that is both simple to follow but also accurate and undistorted.